philipperolet/JarJar/README.md

 c. that clicks on MonCompte
 d. that logs in
 e. that displays an info about amount of last order
-* f. with almost clean code, logging when needed

-- that's headless
-- with timings if stuff takes too long
-- that waits correclty before logging
+f. that waits correclty before logging
+g. that's headless
+*h. that actually fills your basket & co

-- last visited unseen buffer on emacs
+- that logs what's going on
+- that is dockerized
+- that is apized
-- that checks if you're logged in
+- that is chatbotted